andreas0x41/coding-tutorial-obsidian/content/Python/1 General/2 Output.md

 > [!todo]- less exam relevant
 > Less exam relevant, but still good/helpful to know.

-The parameter `sep` defines how multiple printed values are should be separated.
+The parameter `sep` defines how multiple printed values should be separated.
 You can use any [[5 Datatype#string|string]], default is a space.

 ```python
 print("Hello", "World", "Python", sep=" | ") # -> Hello | World | Python